 - Glue Traps

-When faced with a more severe or extensive cockroach infestation, the methods above might not be enough.
-In these cases, consider getting professional help.
+When faced with a severe or extensive cockroach infestation, the methods mentioned above may not be enough.
+In such cases, it’s best to consider seeking professional help.

-Your local pest control company, or your building’s exterminator, provides the expertise needed to locate exactly where roaches are hiding and to eliminate them for good.
+Your local pest control company or building’s exterminator can provide the expertise needed to locate where roaches are hiding and eliminate them for good.

 At MMPC, we have over 25 years of experience helping New Yorkers prevent and exterminate cockroaches using effective and eco-friendly methods.
-Call or email us today to find out how we can help!
+Contact us today to find out how we can help!